 Do teachers have choice in assignments?
 Are there required assignments?

-All schools are required to implement cooperative quizzes and a course project.
+All schools are required to implement cooperative quizzes and use inquiry-based instructional methods.

 Who creates the exams?